Psychotherapy for Grief and Loss

 Spiritual Distress: Questioning faith or spiritual beliefs, or feeling a lack of meaning or purpose in life.

-Common contributing factors
+Common contributing factors to grief and loss:

 Common contributing factors for someone to suffer from grief and loss include: